basp/linie/README.md

 There has been some work on general math using Linie which would potentially allow for `Vector2<T>`, `Vector3<T>` and `Vector4<T>` types.
-They could potentially eventually use the `EFloat` as well but this work is still very much experimental as well and should not be used for production code.
+They could potentially eventually use the `EFloat` but this work is still very much experimental and should not be used for production code.

 #### The Hadamard product
 Colors support one additional operation that is uncommon to all other kind